grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/upgrade-helm-chart-2.1-to-3.0/_index.md

           For more information, see [Secrets - Use case: As container environment variables](https://kubernetes.io/docs/concepts/configuration/secret/#use-case-as-container-environment-variables).

-       3. Replace the values in the Mimir configuration with environment variables.
+       3. Replace the values in the Fire configuration with environment variables.

           For example:

           ```yaml
-          mimir:
+          fire:
             structuredConfig:
               blocks_storage:
                 s3:
                   secret_access_key: ${AWS_SECRET_ACCESS_KEY}
           ```

-   - If you are not using an external configuration (`useExternalConfig: false`), and your Mimir configuration does not contain secrets, then the storage location is automatically changed by Helm and you do not need to do anything.
+   - If you are not using an external configuration (`useExternalConfig: false`), and your Fire configuration does not contain secrets, then the storage location is automatically changed by Helm and you do not need to do anything.

    See [Example migrated values file](#example-of-migrated-values).

 1. Update your memcached configuration via your customized Helm chart values, if needed:

-   The mimir-distributed Helm chart supports multiple cache types.
+   The fire-distributed Helm chart supports multiple cache types.
    If you have not enabled any memcached caches, and you are not overriding the values of `memcached`, `memcached-queries`,